 Individuals attending meetings are subject to all Library rules and regulations.
 Failure to abide by Library rules, regulations and this Policy, or to cooperate with Library staff, will result in ejection and rejection of future use requests.

 The organization sponsoring the meeting must limit attendance to the meeting room capacity.
 Individuals arriving after the room has reached capacity should be refused entrance.
-The Library reserves the right to monitor the number of attendees to ensure that the fire code regulations are observed.
+The Library reserves the right to monitor the number of attendees to ensure that the fired code regulations are observed.

-No emergency exits may be used to leave the building except in an emergency.
+Only exits not marked as emergency exits may be used to leave the building except in an emergency.
 These doors are alarmed and organizations will be charged $25 for non-emergency use.